glenbehan/data-analytics/q-and-a.md

 8.
 a.
 Linearity is an assumption in linear regression.
 What is linearity and why is it important?
 (10m)
 b.
-Multicolinearity is an assumption in linear regression.
+Multi-colinearity is an assumption in linear regression.
 What is it and why is it important?
 (10m)
 c.
 Would you test to see if your model violates assumptions?
 Why?
 (5m)

 9. Explain the CRISP-DM process with the use of a labelled diagram.
 (20m)